RAFALAMAO/Drones-Formation-Flying-ROS-Noetic-Hector-Quadrotor/README.md

 **drones_follow_path.py** is the script used in my video and if you want to replicate it, you need to do the following steps:

-1. You need first installed and compiled **hector-quadrotor-noetic**, you can get it in my other: https://github.com/RAFALAMAO/hector-quadrotor-noetic
+1. You need first installed and compiled **hector-quadrotor-noetic**, you can get it in my other repo: https://github.com/RAFALAMAO/hector-quadrotor-noetic
 2. Clone this repo and run catkin_make in your workspace
 3. Launch two drones simulation:
 ```sh